polterguy/polterguy.github.io/authentication/index.md

-Although authentication is arguably beyond the scope of Magic, since it seeks to be a database agnostic framework - I have added some helper functions to help you with this as you implement this in your own solution(s).
-The below video demonstrates a template you can use, that allows you to immediately secure your Magic installation, following all industry best practices, such as hashing your passwords with a per-user based salt, etc.
+Although authentication is arguably beyond the scope of Magic, since it seeks to be a database agnostic framework - I have added some helper functions to help you with authentication as you implement Magic in your own solution(s).
+The below video demonstrates a template you can use, that allows you to immediately secure your Magic installation, following all industry best practices, such as hashing your passwords with a per-user based salt, etc. The solution depends upon a database called _"magic_auth"_ and that you exchange the default (static) authentication slot in its system Hyperlambda files.

 <div style="margin-left: auto; margin-right: auto; width: 560px;">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/I0eN8XGlcqQ"